-Drain and grind to a fine gritty paste in blender, in 4 to 5 batches, using a total of 2 cups very hot water to process.
+Drain and grind to a fine, gritty paste in a blender, in 4 to 5 batches, using a total of 2 cups very hot water to process.

 Whisk paste into 3 1/2 quarts rapidly boiling water.
-Reduce heat to medium low and cook for 15 to 20 minutes, stirring occasionally.
-(Keep 1 cup cold water at hand to add if pot begins to foam over!
-Remember, soy milk acts like dairy milk and scorches easily.)
+Reduce heat to medium-low and cook for 15 to 20 minutes, stirring occasionally.
+Keep 1 cup cold water at hand to add if the pot begins to foam over!
+Remember, soy milk acts like dairy milk and scorches easily.

-Strain through nylon mesh, multiple layers of cheesecloth, a muslin square, or an old pillow case, working over a colander.
+Strain through cheesecloth.
 Set colander in a larger bowl or pan to catch the strained milk.
-Then, using a quart jar filled with water for weight, push repeatedly to extract all liquid possible.
+Then, using a quart jar filled with water for weight, push the soybean pulp repeatedly to extract as much liquid as possible.

 Taste soy milk.
-It benefits from a pinch of sea salt and just a little sweetener such as brown rice syrup or malted barley syrup, plus a bit of vanilla or almond extract (optional).
-Consider making two or three quarts plain, one vanilla or almond.
+It benefits from a pinch of sea salt and a little sweetener, plus a bit of vanilla or almond extract (optional).

-Cool, then refrigerate in covered jars for use within four to six days.
+Cool, then refrigerate in covered jars for use within 4 to 6 days.
 You may freeze in appropriate containers, leaving ample head space for expansion.
-Thaw in refrigerator over several hours for use as needed.
+Thaw in the refrigerator over several hours for use as needed.